 Wanting to start a small group?
-In this video, Chris Surratt gives three practical things to consider before you begin.
+In this video, Discipleship & Small Group Specialist, Chris Surratt, gives three practical things to consider before you begin.

 The entire video is above, and the complete transcript is below.

 The thought of leading a small group can be intimidating and a bit overwhelming at first.
 There are a lot of details and decisions to think through before you begin, but these three will help ensure that you get off to a great start.

 1. Decide who to invite to be a part of the group.

 The people on your invitation list will eventually be people you do life with.
 A majority of our closest friends in life have come through our small groups.
 They have become accountability partners, shoulders to cry on, people to laugh with, and ultimately, family.